First graduate student enrolled

 First application received for post-graduate work from an individual with a degree outside of Kansas State Agricultural College.

-Fairchild Hall (current home of the Graduate School) constructed for the library and agricultural sciences.
+Fairchild Hall (home of the Graduate School until March 2017) constructed for the library and agricultural sciences.

 Council of Deans handled all graduate work; passed along applications to each dean who then set up course work for the student in his/her division.